-Canada's financial services industry is highly competitive, consisting of approximately 2,000 companies including fullservice banks, internet banks, trust companies, credit unions, online and full-service brokerages, investment dealers, life and property and casualty insurance companies, mutual fund dealers, and large mono-line financial institutions among others.
+Canada's financial services industry is highly competitive, consisting of approximately 1,900 companies including fullservice banks, internet banks, trust companies, credit unions, online and full-service brokerages, investment dealers, life and property and casualty insurance companies, mutual fund dealers, and large mono-line financial institutions among others.
 Bank of Montreal competes with most of these companies in some form in our different businesses.
 However, our range of services is comparable to those of the other five major Canadian banks and they are our direct competitors in almost all our businesses and markets in Canada.
-Bank of Montreal was the fourth largest chartered bank in Canada in terms of assets and equity and the fifth largest in terms of market capitalization as of October 31, 2007 as well as in terms of revenue for fiscal 2007.
-It is also among the largest banks in Canada and the United States, ranking ninth by total assets, eleventh by revenue, twelfth by market capitalization and fourteenth by equity.
+Bank of Montreal was the fourth largest chartered bank in Canada in terms of assets, equity and market capitalization as of October 31 2008 as well as in terms of revenue for the fiscal year ended October 31, 2008.
+It is also among the largest banks in Canada and the United States, ranking ninth by total assets, eighth by revenue and fourteenth by market capitalization and equity.